kkeri/logic-interpreters/03-variables/README.md

 b            -- ok
 > .l
-def a {}     -- stating a variable name evacuates the variable declaration b            -- can I evaluate a variable without stating it?
+def a {}     -- stating a variable name evacuates the variable declaration b            -- can I evaluate a variable without adding its value to the env?

 > a